Lac du Flambeau in Vilas County, Wisconsin — The American Midwest (Great Lakes)

 Restoration and rehabilitation of the Boy’s Dormitory, circa 1906, was funded in part by the Save America’s Treasures Grant, the Nau Family, the United States Department of Agriculture – Rural Development, and the many donations and contributions from various individuals and organizations.

 Location.
 45° 58.227′ N, 89° 54.204′ W. Marker is in Lac du Flambeau, Wisconsin, in Vilas County.
-Marker is on Old Abe Road (State Highway 47) half a mile west of County Route D. Touch for map.
-Marker and building are located on the isthmus between Pokegama, Flambeau and Long Interlaken Lakes.
+Marker is on Old Abe Road (State Highway 47) half a mile west of County Route D. Marker and building are located on the isthmus between Pokegama, Flambeau and Long Interlaken Lakes.
+Touch for map.
 Marker is in this post office area: Lac du Flambeau WI 54538, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Lac du Flambeau (approx. 0.7 miles away); Veterans Memorial (approx. 0.7 miles away); Pinery Road - The Legend (approx. 9.3 miles away); The Million Penny Parade (approx. 11.1 miles away); a different marker also named Veterans Memorial The Rest Lake Dam Story (approx. 11.6 miles away); River Rats & Peavey Men (approx. 11.6 miles away); Flambeau Trail – Manitowish (approx. 12.4 miles away).
+Lac du Flambeau (approx. 0.7 miles away); Veterans Memorial (approx. 0.7 miles away); Pinery Road - The Legend (approx. 9.3 miles away); The Million Penny Parade Veterans Memorial (approx. 11.2 miles away); The Rest Lake Dam Story (approx. 11.6 miles away); River Rats & Peavey Men (approx. 11.6 miles away); Flambeau Trail – Manitowish (approx. 12.4 miles away).
 Touch for a list and map of all markers in Lac du Flambeau.

 Also see . . .